 March 8th through May 3rd, 2014 (every Saturday from 9am to 12pm):

 Learn about different types of ventures, basic principles of entrepreneurship, how to incorporate community-giving while still generating profit, why a venture needs money, and presentation skills, etc. Classroom lectures, case studies, role-playing, and mock-pitches will be used to teach business fundamentals.
 Weekly take-home assignments will lead up to a completed Powerpoint presentation and oral pitch of student venture idea.

 CIC (Cambridge Innovation Center) tour and Venture Café Networking

 April 24th, 2014(6pm to 8pm):

 CIC is a full service office-campus in Cambridge believed to house more start-ups under its roof than any other facility in the world.
 Venture Café, housed at CIC, serves as a nexus for helping innovators and entrepreneurs find one another and collaborate to bring their dreams to reality.
 Youth CITIES students jump into the mix of the entrepreneurial ecosystem and practice the “elevator pitch” portion of the final oral presentation in an effort to make a memorable impression among the various networkers.
 The student that gets the most mentions by the Venture Café community receives a $50 iTunes gift card.

 May 3rd, 2014 (9am-12pm):

 Semi-final presentations – all ventures will present.
 Parents are encouraged to attend.

 Top 3 ventures will present their pitch for funding ($1,500) and support network to launch a pilot program.
 Lunch and awards ceremony will follow.
 This event is open to all students and their respective family and friends, all program judges/mentors/instructors, and special guests.

-All program events/classes will be held at Microsoft at One Memorial Drive in Cambridge.
+All program events/classes will be held at CIC or Microsoft in Kendall Square, Cambridge.